ElasticSearch

 Architecture

-VictoriaMetrics is built on a microservices architecture that provides a scalable and highly available solution for monitoring and logging.
+Icinga 2 is built on a modular architecture that allows for easy integration with other tools and systems.
 The architecture consists of the following components:

 Pros and Cons